Matmusia/magicline/README.md

 Helps users to add new paragraphs in unreachable areas (*Between 2 consecutives blocks or images, before the first or after the last Html element, ...*).

 ### Some context...
-Switching from *CKEditor* to *TinyMCE* for various reasons, I was missing the MagicLine plugin very much !
+Having switched from *CKEditor* to *TinyMCE* for various reasons, I was missing the MagicLine plugin very much !
 I could'nt find anything close to that plugin for *TinyMCE*, so I've created one myself.

 I haven't checked how things are done in the *CKEdtor*'s version, so this plugin may not behave exactly as the original one.